mosip/documentation/docs/registration-client-user-guide.md

 2. Create a user/operator account in Keycloak
 3. Assign the operator a role of either the Supervisor or Officer using the Admin portal.
 4. Finally, perform the **User Zone mapping** and **User Center mapping** in the Admin portal.

- ## Registration client setup
-To setup the registration client:

 **System prerequisites**
 * CPU - Dual Core Processor - 2GHZ